-Hiring the wrong electrical contractor can result in tremendous loss for your company, in terms of time and money.
+Hiring the wrong electrical contractor can result in a tremendous loss for your company, in terms of time and money.
 Your problems can range from poor quality of work and unexplained delays to more hazardous issues like personal safety and dangerous installations.

 When hiring, you want to make an informed choice.
 Also keep in mind that the qualifications of the contractor will vary, depending on your needs.
 We recommend using the following points as guidelines when making your decision.